Operation Menu: Aftermath

-The constitutional issues raised at the hearings became less important when the House Judiciary Committee voted (21–12) against including the administration's falsification of records concerning Menu in the articles of impeachment leveled against President Nixon.
+The constitutional issues raised at the hearings became less important when the House Judiciary Committee voted (21–12) against including the administration's falsification of records concerning Menu in the articles of impeachment leveled against Nixon.
 One of the key issues that prevented congressional inclusion was the embarrassing fact that five key members of both political parties had been privy to the information and none had said or done anything about it.

 The consequences of U.S. bombing of Cambodia, positive and negative, are still widely debated by participants and scholars.
 As for preventing further PAVN/VC offensives, they failed.
 In May 1969, PAVN/VC launched an offensive similar in size to that of the May Offensive of the previous year.
 It certainly cost North Vietnam the effort and manpower to disperse and camouflage their Cambodian sanctuaries to prevent losses to further air attack.
-President Nixon claimed the raids were a success, since air power alone had to provide a shield for withdrawal and Vietnamization.
+Nixon claimed the raids were a success, since air power alone had to provide a shield for withdrawal and Vietnamization.
 They certainly emboldened Nixon to launch the Cambodian Campaign of 1970.

-While out of the country on 18 March 1970, the prince was deposed by the national assembly and replaced by Lon Nol.
+While out of the country on 18 March 1970, Sihanouk was removed from power by the national assembly and replaced by Lon Nol.
 The Nixon administration, although thoroughly aware of the weakness of Lon Nol's forces and loath to commit US military force to the new conflict in any form other than air power, announced support for the newly proclaimed Khmer Republic.
-In response, the prince quickly aligned himself with the Khmer Rouge.
+In response, Sihanouk quickly aligned himself with the Khmer Rouge.
 This was a boon to the communist insurgents, whose movement "started growing as on yeast."

 On 29 March 1970, the PAVN launched an offensive against the Khmer National Armed Forces, with documents uncovered after 1991 from the Soviet archives revealing that the invasion was launched at the explicit request of the Khmer Rouge following negotiations with Nuon Chea.
 Historian Jussi Hanhimäki writes that "the MENU operations pushed the North Vietnamese forces...in east Cambodia westward.
 American bombers followed suit."

 Author William Shawcross and other observers asserted that the "Khmer Rouge were born out of the inferno that American policy did much to create" and that Sihanouk's "collaboration with both powers [the United States and North Vietnam] ... was intended to save his people by confining the conflict to the border regions.
 It was American policy that engulfed the nation in war."